-I have shared about my amazing and life-changing travel experience with Fathom and Impact Travel heres but right now I want to share how beautiful and wonderful Puerto Plata is as a destination.
+I have shared my amazing and life-changing travel experience with Fathom and Impact Travel here but right now I want to share how beautiful and wonderful Puerto Plata is as a destination.
 For two days we explored Puerto Plata with Go Caribic.
-Our fantastic private guide and driver gave us a insider’s look into the area and we quickly fell in love with the Dominican Republic and with it’s people.
+Our fantastic private guide and driver gave us an insider’s look into the area and we quickly fell in love with the Dominican Republic and with its people.
 Puerto Plata has some gorgeous beaches and so many things to do and we want to share with you our personal favorites.
 So here are our top 10 things to do in Puerto Plata.

 1. Marvel at the panoramic views while riding the Puerto Plata cable car.

 Climbing over 2500 feet up to the top of the Isabel de Torres mountain the Puerto Plata Teleferico is not to be missed.
 From the cable car you will enjoy breathtaking views of the city of Puerto Plata, the mountains covered in lush forests and the beaches.

 At the top of the Isabel de Torres mountain, you will find the Cristo Redentor statue surrounded by beautiful tropical gardens filled with flowers.
 If you have the time you can spend a whole morning here.

 2. Feed your sense of adventure at los 27 Charcos de Damajagua.